 Nature of the offence

 The term “spiritual influence” may be a useful as a catch-all description of the range of issues involved; however, when applied to what is and what is not permissible, it tends to lead to confusion, and any analysis must address the “undue” component of the influence in addition to the “spiritual” activities than fall within the ambit of the legislation.
-The latter is currently defined in section 115 of the Representation of the People Act 1983:
+The latter is currently defined in S115 Representation of the People Act 1983: